 Welcome to the best Eldritch Knight Build for Baldur’s Gate 3.
-For this build we will be using the Eldritch Knight subclass of the Fighter class, which combines the excellent melee prowess of the Fighter class with spellcasting, without the need to delve into multiclassing.
+For this build, we will be using the Eldritch Knight subclass of the Fighter class, which combines the excellent melee prowess of the Fighter class with spellcasting, without the need to delve into multiclassing.
 While the Eldritch Knight possesses decent spellcasting ability, it’s important to note that it is not a “full spellcaster” like some other classes (Wizard, Warlock, Cleric, etc) and therefore cannot learn spells above Second Level.

 The Fighter can choose a Fighting Style and prioritize it, gaining an edge when wielding a certain type of weapon.
 For this build, we’ll be using Great Weapons (two-handed melee weapons).